-Like mashed potatoes but better, this Twice Baked Mashed Potato Souffle is light and fluffy while being rich and creamy, making it the perfect new healthy Sunday dinner or Christmas side dish.
+Like mashed potatoes but better, this Twice Baked Mashed Potato Souffle is light and fluffy while being rich and creamy.
+It's the perfect new healthy Sunday dinner or Christmas side dish.

 This recipe was originally published on December 13, 2019.
-The post was updated with new recipe information and recipe improvements on July 30, 2020.
+The post was updated with new recipe information, additional photos, and recipe improvements on November 16, 2020.

 Mashed potato fans, take note: today I'm sharing a Twice Baked Mashed Potato Souffle.
 Part mashed potato souffle and part twice-baked potato casserole, it's an impressive dish for dinner parties and Christmas dinner tables alike.

 With it's creamy and rich mouthfeel and extra elements of sour cream, chives, and sharp cheddar cheese, this sour cream potato casserole has converted even me, a previously ardent non-fan of mashed potatoes (please don't hold it against me 😉).

 Christmas cooking, for me, is about finding and creating recipes that are reminiscent of or creative takes on traditional classics.
 Dishes that shine with nostalgia and flavor while not going overboard with unnecessary amounts of unhealthier fats, sweeteners, processed foods, etc. After all, sometimes just two tablespoons of butter can bring just as much if not more flavor than a half cup of butter, as it allows other flavors to shine through as well.

 Cooking like this is about zoning in on the more indulgent ingredients that we need to prioritize for flavor.
 Maybe 1/3 cup of sour cream is what we need to achieve a flavor, for example, and so we can go more moderate with the rest of the butter, milk, and cheese we use in the recipe.